Rayhane-mamah/Efficient-VDVAE/README.md

 ## Pre-trained model checkpoints

 We provide checkpoints of pre-trained models on MNIST, CIFAR-10, Imagenet 32x32, Imagenet 64x64, CelebA 64x64, CelebAHQ 256x256 (5-bits and 8-bits), FFHQ 256x256 (5-bits and 8bits), CelebAHQ 1024x1024 and FFHQ 1024x1024 in [this MEGA directory](https://mega.nz/folder/OThjRaKK#ZT1NYswUhFIjXUAb_xXyag).
+All provided models are the ones trained for table 4 of the [paper]().

 Note: Some of these models are missing in either Pytorch or JAX for the time being.
 We will update them over time.